-The regulations don’t include a clear definition of what is meant by “public sector” but if you receive public funding then you may be required to comply with these regulations.
+The regulations do not include a clear definition of what is meant by “public sector” but if you receive public funding then you may be required to comply with these regulations.
 This includes Further and Further Education institutions.
 Organisations that are exempt are:

 - non-government organisations like charities (unless they provide services that are essential to the public or aimed at disabled people)